 imported from a module.

-A revised face2 module can use shapes-canvas instead
+module can use shapes-canvas

-of shapes and canvas:
+of shapes

 (module face2